lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 In general, the path followed by population mean trait values under mutation, selection, and drift depend on the particular way in which these processes occur.
 A variety of such models are considered by Hansen and Martins [-@Martins1996-oi].
 They identify three very different models that include selection where mean traits still evolve under an approximately Brownian model.
 Here I present univariate versions of the Hansen-Martins models, for simplicity; consult the original paper for multivariate versions.
 Note that all of these models require that the strength of selection is relatively weak, or else genetic variation of the character will be depleted by selection over time and the dynamics of trait evolution will change.

-One model assumes that populations evolve due to selection, but the strength and direction of selection varies randomly from one generation to the next.
+One model assumes that populations evolve due to directional selection, but the strength and direction of selection varies randomly from one generation to the next.
 We model selection each generation as being drawn from a normal distribution with mean 0 and variance $\sigma_s^2$.
 Similar to our drift model, populations will again evolve under Brownian motion.
 However, in this case the Brownian motion parameters have a different interpretation:

 (eq.
 3.10)
 <div>